Senecio fulgens (Hook.f.) G.Nicholson

 Coral Senecio, Scarlet Kleinia

 Kleinia fulgens (basionym), Notonia fulgens, Notonia welwitschii, Notoniopsis fulgens, Senecio hookerianus, Senecio welwitschii

-Senecio fulgens is a stunning, grey-leafed succulent plant with a profusion of scarlet flowers.
+Senecio fulgens is a stunning grey-leafed succulent with a profusion of scarlet flowers.
 It grows up to 2 feet (60 cm) tall from a creeping tuberous rootstock.
 The specific epithet "fulgens" means shining and refers to the vibrant, scarlet color of the flowers.
-It grows up to 2 feet (60 cm) tall and is ideal for planting in rockeries or other dry, sunny spots, as the scarlet flower heads add a splash of color in mid-winter.
-The succulent leaves, which are an attractive grey-green with purpling on the underside, give the plant year-round appeal and add a pleasing contrast when planted among short grasses or spring flowering bulbs.
+The succulent leaves are grey-green with purpling on the underside.
 It has a creeping, tuberous rootstock.
 The flowers appear in mid-winter.